Magnolia Chicken Timplados Hotshots: 2021–2025: Calvin Abueva's stint

 In 2021, the team arranged their name into Magnolia Pambansang Manok Hotshots.

-2022–23 season

 In 2022 PBA draft, the Hotshots removed the Pambansang Manok in the team's official name and replaced by Chicken Timplados.

-2024–25 season

 In 2024 PBA draft, the Hotshots drafted former Adamson Soaring Falcon Jerom Lastimosa and signed him to a 3-year contract.

 Season-by-season records

 List of the last five conferences completed by the Magnolia franchise.
 For the full-season history, see List of Magnolia Chicken Timplados Hotshots seasons.